danielcranston/crx_kinematics/DERIVATION.md

   - The official Fanuc URDFs do not replicate this behavior (it would require adding a mimic joint between J2 and J3).
   - Care should be taken when interpreting the J3 angle (add J2 to obtain the non-coupled value).
 * The tool frame orientation is defined to be consistent with the Fanuc controller: "Z forward, X up".
-  - In contrast, the official URDFs use "X forward, Y up" (identical to the base frame orientation).
+  - In contrast, the official URDFs use "X forward, Z up" (identical to the base frame orientation).
 * The placement of the link frames differ from the official Fanuc URDF descriptions.
   - The Z-axes always correspond to the direction of positive rotation.
   - More importantly, the placements of L3, L4 and L5 are quite crucial to follow along with the derivation of the approach.